 A Conversation on Leadership During a Pandemic

-Facilitator(s): Rod Price, Chief Engineering & Operations Officer, Eugene Water & Electric Board
+Facilitator(s): Rod Price, Chief Engineering and Operations Officer, Eugene Water & Electric Board

-Panelist(s): David Howell, Director of Electrical Operations, Avista Corp., Carmen Jandacek, Director, Ethics Office & Total Rewards, Arizona Public Service Company
+Panelist(s): David Howell, Director of Electrical Operations, Avista Corp., Carmen Jandacek, Director of Ethics, Total Rewards and HR Technology, Arizona Public Service Company

 After years of training to respond to a sudden event like an earthquake or storm, did you try to respond the same way to a slow moving event?
 As a leader, different preparation and skills may be needed for a “creeping crisis” like a pandemic.
 Join the discussion around the variability of leadership.